Designed for secure healthcare workflows and human-reviewed decisions.

 Where we hold the line.

 Above is what we do.
 Below is what we won't say without documentation.
-The public site avoids blanket compliance claims; concrete claims live in the procurement packet and BAA.
+The public site avoids blanket compliance claims; current controls and contractual terms must be verified during security review.

 Security and implementation scope are reviewed before live-data pilot use.

-Business Associate Agreement is signed before any PHI workflow begins.
+A Business Associate Agreement must be fully executed before any PHI workflow begins.
 No exceptions.

 Website lead forms are for business inquiry details only, not clinical records.